River Mease: Pollution

-The river receives the outflow of 9 Sewerage Treatment plants (located at Smisby, Donisthorpe, Packington, Measham, Netherseal, Edingale, Snarestone, Clifton Campville, Overseal, Norton juxta Twycross, Annwell Place and Chilcote), as well as the outflow from 10 private sewerage operations.
+The river receives the outflow of nine Sewerage Treatment plants (located at Smisby, Donisthorpe, Packington, Measham, Netherseal, Edingale, Snarestone, Clifton Campville, Overseal, Norton juxta Twycross, Annwell Place and Chilcote), as well as the outflow from ten private sewerage operations.

 In addition the river receives the outflow from several opencast coal mines.

 The river has suffered reduced fish numbers since 2007 when the Environment Agency stopped artificially restocking the river.
 The Environment Agency are instead trying to encourage a natural recovery following several "pollution incidents".

-The main pollutant is thought to be phosphates and the main cause of the pollution is thought to be the Sewage Treatment Plant at Packington, which is operating at full capacity, leading to "overflow" being released into the river via the Gilwiskaw Brook.
-The water quality of the majority of the river is recorded as "moderate"; the section between Harlaston Bridge and the confluence of the River Trent is recorded as "poor".
+The main pollutant is thought to be phosphates and the main cause of the pollution is thought to be the Sewerage Treatment Plant at Packington, which is operating at full capacity, leading to "overflow" being released into the river via the Gilwiskaw Brook.
+The water quality of most of the river is recorded as "moderate"; the section between Harlaston Bridge and the confluence of the River Trent is recorded as "poor".

-Following pressure from the Environment Agency, North West Leicestershire District Council refused to grant planning permission for any construction work which would add to the sewage outflow: this included housing developments, hotels and business parks.
+Following pressure from the Environment Agency, North West Leicestershire District Council refused to grant planning permission for any construction work which would add to the sewage outflow, including housing developments, hotels and business parks.

 In November 2012, following fears that the situation was damaging the local economy, North West Leicestershire District Council announced a new plan.
 The council's plan would not stop the pollution of the river, nor prevent the additional outflow and pollution from new developments; instead developers would have to make a one-off "significant contribution" of between £225 and £250 per new house built.
-South Derbyshire District Council and Lichfield Borough Council have both made similar proposals, with South Derbyshire planning a one-off charge between £86 and £354 per new house.
+South Derbyshire District Council and Lichfield District Council have both made similar proposals, with South Derbyshire planning a one-off charge between £86 and £354 per new house.
 The money from these schemes would then be used on projects designed to improve the river's water quality.

 These schemes have been heavily criticised as they do not prevent or reduce sewage outflow into the river, and, with resumed building, outflow and pollution will increase.
 A proposed development of houses on Leicester Road, Ashby-de-la-Zouch, is predicted to increase sewage outflow by 110 cubic metres a day; with an added 37 cubic metres a day of surface water runoff also added to the river.
 This has added to fears about worsening flooding as large areas of the Gilwiskaw Brook and the River Mease regularly flood after heavy rain.